-If any part of a trip is made by public transit, it is necessary to obtain details of the transit routes used, as well as the method used to get from the start of the trip to the first transit route, and from the last route to the final destination.
+If any part of a trip is made by public transit, it is necessary to obtain details of the transit routes used, as well as the method used to get from the start of the trip to the first transit route, and from the last route to the final destination (access and egress).
 If a route is subway, RT or GO rail line the software will prompt you to ask for the station at which the person got on and the station at which they got off.
-A transit route can be identified by its name or number, the mode (bus, subway, streetcar) and the transit operator (Barrie, Niagara Falls, TTC, GO, Mississauga transit, etc.).
-The computer has a list of all of the routes that intersect with each other and will check the validity of the names entered.
-If they do not intersect, an error message will appear and you will be asked to verify the route names before proceeding further.
+A transit route can be identified by its name or number (bus, subway, streetcar - the 514, 501 etc.) and the transit operator (York Transit, TTC, GO, Mississauga Transit, etc.).
+The computer has a list of all of the route names and numbers coupled with the operator.
+If two routes entered in sequence do not intersect, an error message will appear and you will be asked to verify the route names before proceeding further.

-Note: Whenever GO Rail, TTC subway or LRT is mentioned, we need to determine which station they got on and off at.
-If they transferred at Union Station from Go Transit to Subway, it only needs to be entered once.
-Eg. on at Clarkson, off at Union, and off at Eglinton; not twice eg. Clarkson, Union, Union, Eglinton.
+NOTE: Whenever GO Rail, TTC subway or LRT is mentioned we need to determine at which station they got on and off.
+If they transferred at Union Station from Go Transit to Subway it needs to be entered as two routes with four stations. i.e. - Route: Go Train, then on at Clarkson, off at Union then Route: Subway, and on at Union and off at Eglinton.

-6.3.8 Work At Home
+6.3.8 Worked From Home

-This question is only asked of people who are employed (full or part-time) and have a usual place of work that is not home and have not reported any work related trips.
-Options are 'Yes' for worked at home and 'No' for did not work at home.
+This question is asked only of people who are employed (full-time or part-time) and have a usual place of work that is not home and have not reported any work related trips.
+Options are 'Yes' for worked from home and 'No' for did not work at home.

-Work at home includes situations in which the person uses tele-communication technology or takes work home on either a regular or occasional basis.
+Work at home includes situations in which the person uses telecommunication technology or takes work home on either a regular or occasional basis.
 It does not include people who stay home because they are sick even if they still do work or if the person is on vacation but calls in to his/her work place for a few minutes.